Electric Vehicles: Myth vs. Reality

 Steer clear of the misconceptions about EVs.
 Learn the facts here.

 Estimates put more than one million electric vehicles (EVs) on U.S. roads today.
-Drivers can choose from more than 40 EV models in almost every vehicle class.
+Drivers can choose from nearly 50 EV models in almost every vehicle class.
 Yet, myths about EVs persist.

 To set the record straight, we decided to examine the most common misconceptions—and separate fact from fiction.

 Reality: EVs can cost more to buy or lease than similar gasoline vehicles, but they cost about half as much to operate, according to the U.S. Department of Energy, which has a handy cost to fuel comparison tool on its website.
 According to the Edison Electric Institute, the average price to charge an EV is equivalent to about $1.20 per gallon.
 Electric vehicles also require less maintenance because they have fewer moving parts.
 That means no oil changes, and the brakes last longer because the electric motor helps bring the car to a stop.
 Drivers who purchase an EV also may be eligible for a federal tax incentive of up to $7,500.